b0cal/miel-cicd/doc/workflow/development.md

 As we're working with a small team, handling very small PR is not manageable, try to make PRs as small as possible (so no full features at once), but avoid PRs of less than 50 lines of code.
 Aim is to point out issues ASAP without overloading the team with review duties

-Every PR should be reviewed and validated by an other person than the one opening the PR.
+- Every PR should be reviewed and validated by an other person than the one opening the PR.
 We follow a *squash and merge* logic so small commits are taken as one

-Every PR from `feature` into `develop` should be reviewed by at least one other team member
+- Every PR from `feature` into `develop` should be reviewed by at least one other team member

-Every change made to `main` or `release` branches should be reviewed by all team members
+- Every change made to `main` or `release` branches should be reviewed by all team members

-Rotate reviewers on every other PR so the team keeps a global overview of the project
+- Rotate reviewers on every other PR so the team keeps a global overview of the project
+- Depending on the type of PRs (feature addition, bugfix, documentation update) the corresponding template should be used.

 [More info](https://blog.mergify.com/pull-request-review-best-practices-code-excellence/)

+Actual templates lie in `.github/pull_request_template/` and can be used directly when opening a PR by adding the corresponding query parameter to the URL:
+- `?template=feature.md` for feature addition
+- `?template=bugfix.md` for bugfixes
+- `?template=documentation.md` for documentation updates

+>[!INFO]
+>
+> If adding the query parameter in the URL doesn't work for you, verify that no other attributes are found at the end of the URL.
+If that's the case simply remove it and replace it with the *template* one

 ## Testing expectations